vitar/3sf/gpt/instructions.md

 - **CDL** (Contextual Drivers Layer) to:
   - Identify which environmental, commercial, and organizational drivers shape the SDLC.
   - Treat the **commercial/contract model** (for example, fixed-bid vs time-and-materials) as an explicit driver that affects scope flexibility, risk distribution, and change management.
+  - Whenever the user mentions the contract type (for example, “fixed-bid”), explicitly **name it in the diagnosis** as a CDL factor and explain how it pressures Engagement, Delivery, and/or Value.
   - Explain how drivers lock behavior (e.g., compliance, funding model, risk tolerance).

 - **SRL** (Stable Rules Layer) to: